jls42/ai-powered-markdown-translator/README-en-claude-3-opus-20240229.md

 ## Configuration

-Set up your environment by defining the environment variables for the necessary API keys:
+Configure your environment by setting the environment variables for the required API keys:

 - **OpenAI**:
     ```